godwokenrises/light-godwoken/README.md

 # Light Godwoken

 This is a demo for withrawing assets from Godwoken, which is a CKB Layer 2 chain to CKB chain.
-You will need to have metamask installed to use this demo.
+You will need to have MetaMask installed to use this demo.

 ## Quick Start